skyzh/skyzh-site/content/pages/about.md

 community.
 Currently, I contribute to [the TiKV community](https://tikv.org) and maintain several widely-used projects in [the SJTUG community](https://github.com/sjtug).
-For the future, I am constantly seeking opportunities to build things that interest me, excites me, and impact people.
+For the future, I am constantly seeking opportunities to build things that interest me, excite me, and impact people.